Colbert Super PAC: Founding

-Colbert filed a request with the FEC asking for a media exemption for coverage of his then-prospective Super PAC on a May 2011 episode of The Colbert Report.
+Colbert filed a request with the FEC asking for a media exemption to allow his then-prospective Super PAC to be promoted on The Colbert Report without being subject to normal campaign finance rules and disclosure requirements.
 The FEC voted 5–1 to grant The Colbert Report a limited media exemption during a June 2011 public meeting.
 Following the hearing, Colbert formally filed paperwork for the creation of his super PAC with the FEC secretary.
-The FEC approved Colbert's bid to form a Super PAC on June 30, 2011.
+The FEC approved Colbert's bid to form a super PAC on June 30, 2011.

-Troubled by the fact that large corporations were not donating to his SuperPAC, on September 29, 2011, Potter explained that corporations prefer to remain anonymous when supporting political causes.
+Troubled by the fact that large corporations were not donating to his super PAC, on September 29, 2011, Potter explained that corporations prefer to remain anonymous when supporting political causes.
 Therefore, he helped Colbert set up in Delaware a 501(c)(4) shell corporation to which donations can be given anonymously without limit and used for political purposes, similar to American Crossroads.
 It was initially named the "Anonymous Shell Corporation", but according to the Delaware Secretary of State's Office the official name was changed to "Colbert Super PAC SHH Institute" on the same day.

 Donations made to the shell corporation could be funneled to ColbertPAC without disclosure of the ultimate source of the donation.
 When Colbert asked what the difference is between this and money laundering, Potter answered, "It's hard to say."